Fleming, Missouri

-Fleming is a city in Ray County, Missouri, and part of the Kansas City metropolitan area within the United States.
+Fleming is a village in Ray County, Missouri, and part of the Kansas City metropolitan area within the United States.
 The population was 114 at the 2020 census.

 History

 A post office called Fleming was established in 1888, and remained in operation until 1905.
 The community has the name of Alfred Walton Fleming, a businessperson in the local mining industry.